sarthak17jain/handwritten_digit_pred/README.md

 Added JS Event listeners.

 Works on both touch interfaces and computers.
-Predicts the Digit drawn by the user from 0-9 with confidence level:
+Predicts the Digit drawn by the user from 0-9 with confidence level:<br>
-###Check out live website at: https://sarthak17jain.github.io/handwritten_digit_pred/
+**Check out live website at: https://sarthak17jain.github.io/handwritten_digit_pred/**